Mr-c0ti/MurderHaxx/README.md

 + Nothing?
 #### Changelog:
 ```
+b202001252341:
++ Fixed an error when you tp murderer head and you're murderer you can't walk and teleport because Anchored.
++ Improved Auto Collect Loot function (again)
 b202001252325:
 + Won't trigger function if player is chatting!
 + Improved Auto Collect Loot function